 To dedicate substantial resources to strategic marketing and brand development in the early days means taking resources from product development, production, and delivery, not to mention putting additional strain on cash flow.

-For those reasons, I would certainly include strategic marketing and brand development in the foundational planning for the business but would advise a light touch on strategic brand development investment in the early stages if it means ‘robbing Peter to pay Paul’.
+For those reasons, I would certainly include strategic marketing and brand development in the foundational planning for the business but would advise a light touch on strategic brand development investment in the early stages if it means "robbing Peter to pay Paul."

-As soon as the fundaments of product development, production, distribution, and sales are in place, then I would move quickly to begin a programme of ongoing strategic marketing and brand development at the level your organization can afford.
+As soon as the fundaments of product development, production, distribution, and sales are in place, then I would move quickly to begin a program of ongoing strategic marketing and brand development at the level your organization can afford.

 It is not binary.
 These efforts can be scaled to your business size and needs.
-But the earlier you start, the less expensive the programme will be to get off the ground and the more your organization will benefit from it.
+But the earlier you start, the less expensive the program will be to get off the ground and the more your organization will benefit from it.

-You can grow sales without a strategic marketing and brand development programme in place.
+You can grow sales without a strategic marketing and brand development program in place.
 We recently worked with a company that, over the span of 20 years, had grown to around $350 million in annual sales globally without giving a thought to strategic marketing or brand identity.
 Their growth could be attributed to the founder’s sharp business instincts and a dedicated sales force.

 But behind the scenes they had issues.
 Over the previous decade they had hit a ceiling.
 Sales growth had been slowing and they found it difficult to compete for the next tier of buyers they would need to grow further.
 To keep sales volume up, they felt forced to offer lower prices, which steadily eroded profit margins.

-Working with the CEO and board, we began a strategic marketing and brand development programme.
+Working with the CEO and board, we began a strategic marketing and brand development program.
 What made this challenging was undoing two decades of process, thinking, and bad habits that focused solely on sales at the expense of margin and brand equity.